Flexible-Sector 6DMA Base Station: Modeling and Design: Introduction

 More recently, six-dimensional movable antenna (6DMA) has been proposed \cite{shao20246d}, which incorporates the new antenna rotational DoF in addition to the antenna position adjustment of FAS/MA.
 This is achieved through the joint control of both three-dimensional (3D) positions and 3D rotations of antennas or antenna arrays.
-Notably, 6DMA has been shown to be able to leverage the knowledge of statistical CSI or user spatial distribution to adapt to large-scale channel variations and thereby enhance the multiuser communication rates \cite{shao2025tutorial,shao20256d,shao20256dma}.
+Notably, 6DMA has been shown to be able to leverage the knowledge of statistical CSI or user spatial distribution to adapt to large-scale channel variations and thereby enhance the multiuser communication performance \cite{shao2025tutorial,shao20256d,shao20256dma}.
 Moreover, leveraging directional sparsity, channel estimation methods for arbitrary 6DMA positions and rotations were developed in \cite{direct}.
 Further advancing this architecture, a hierarchically-tunable 6DMA framework was proposed in \cite{hua2025hierarchically}, which pursues a sequential optimization of the arrays' global spherical positioning and individual local orientation tuning, thereby significantly reducing the computational complexity while improving the system performance.
-Additionally, a simplified implementation of 6DMA called circular 6DMA was proposed in \cite{shi20256DMA}, where distributed arrays at the BS can move along a circular track to adapt to the user distribution in the horizontal dimension.
+Unlike \cite{shi20256DMA}, which studies circular-track antenna movement for cell-free massive MIMO, this work targets sectorized BSs with directional sector gains and jointly optimizes sector rotation and cross-sector antenna allocation.
+It further develops an angular-domain traffic model, closed-form optimal allocation, and asymptotic rate-gain analysis.